Introducing the 2026/2027 It Gets Better Canada Youth Advisory Committee!

-It Gets Better Canada is proud to present our Youth Advisory Committee, powered by RBC!
+It Gets Better Canada is proud to present our Youth Advisory Committee!
 This dynamic group of ten inspiring 2SLGBTQ+ youth from across Canada will help steer our initiatives and shape our future.

 Their voices are key to a world where no young person faces marginalization or rejection due to their sexual orientation or gender identity.